 Biography

-Shin Mizutani – Composer―M.Mus.
-(Master of Music).
-He was born in Tokyo in 1991, and he began studying violin at the age of three.
-After graduating with a bassoon major at the Tokyo University of the Arts High School of Music, he moved to the United States, where he studied jazz piano at the Berklee College of Music and later studied/researched music composition and electronic music at the Rotterdam Conservatory of Music and the Institute of Sonology at the Royal Conservatory of The Hague, in the Netherlands.
-His works are performed at several music festivals/concerts in Japan, the USA, Spain, the Netherlands, France, Germany, Italy, Greece, Russia, China, Thailand, and Brazil.
+He was born in Tokyo in 1991 and began studying the violin at the age of three.
+After graduating with a bassoon major at the Tokyo University of the Arts High School of Music, he moved to the United States, where he studied the jazz piano at the Berklee College of Music, and later studied music composition and electronic music at the Rotterdam Conservatory of Music and the Institute of Sonology at the Royal Conservatory of The Hague in the Netherlands.
+His works were performed at several music festivals/concerts in Japan, the USA, Spain, the Netherlands, France, Germany, Italy, Greece, Portugal, Russia, China, Thailand, and Brazil.

 He studied composition with Richard Barrett, Brian Ferneyhough, Robin de Raaff, Marc Andre, Stefano Gervasoni, Claus-Steffen Mahnkopf, Milica Djordjević, Philippe Hurel, Daniel d’Adamo, Dimitri Papageorgiou, Panayiotis Kokoras and Rand Steiger, electronic music with Kees Tazelaar and Rene Uijlenhoet, harmony, counterpoint, fugue and general music theory with Rijnhard Bokelmann, Frans de Berg, Theo Verbey, style copy with Arie Boers, music history with Marcel Zijlstra, jazz piano with Francesca Tanksley, music aesthetics and philosophy with Tom Dommisse.